haquema/makers-javascript-fndamentals/contents/9-calling-apis.md

 }
 ```

+1. What is the data type of `response` when the callback is called?
+What is the data type of the value printed by `console.log`?
+Are they the same?

 ## Wrapping inside a function

-We can write the code above in a more concise way:
+As you might have guessed already, we can skip naming the callback function, and write the same code in a more concise way:

 ```javascript
 got('https://api.github.com/repos/sinatra/sinatra').then((response) => {